Chainflow/oasis-mission-control/README.md

 - Develop and deploy dashboard prototype for review
 - Develop and deploy installation, configuration and operation documentation for review

-**5 - Collect Feedback on Dashboard Prototype - 1 week**
+**5 - Collect Feedback on Dashboard Prototype - 1 week** *<-- Call for community feedback*

 - Collect and prioritize community feedback for incorporation in final dashboard

 **6 - Develop Final Dashboard - 4 weeks**

-- Dashboard prototype for review
-- Final dashboard for release
+- Develop and deploy dashboard final dashboard for review
-- Installation, configuration and operation documentation
+- Finalize installation, configuration and operation documentation

 **7 - One of the phases is writing a blog post on the Oasis Blog.
 This will be in the last phase - 1 Day**